questdb/questdb.io/docs/reference/sql/group-by.md

 ```

 When used explicitly, the list of keys in the `GROUP BY` clause must match the list of keys in
-the `SELECT` clause, otherwise an error will be returned.
+the `SELECT` clause, otherwise an error will be returned:

 ```questdb-sql title="Error - Column b is missing in the GROUP BY clause"
 SELECT a, b, avg(temp)